• Home

 About This Song

 “Moonlight in Vermont” was written in 1944 by Karl Suessdorf and John Blackburn.
 The song was made famous by Margaret Whiting, who recorded it in 1944 with Billy Butterfield and his Orchestra.
-It has been popular ever since, with other recordings by Frank Sinatra, Billie Holiday, and Ella Fitzgerald.
+It has been popular ever since, with other recordings by Frank Sinatra, Billie Holiday, Ella Fitzgerald, and many more.

 About This Version

-Tony Bennett recorded “Moonlight in Vermont” in July 1995 for Here’s To The Ladies, arranged and conducted by Bill Holman.
+Tony Bennett recorded “Moonlight in Vermont” in July 1995 for Here’s To The Ladies, which honored the great women singers of the 20th centuries by featuring their most significant recordings, including this for Margaret Whiting.
+Bill Holman wrote the arrangement and conducted the orchestra.

-Here’s Margaret Whiting’s original 1945 recording of “Moonlight in Vermont.”
+Here’s Margaret Whiting’s 1945 recording of “Moonlight in Vermont.”

 Song of the Day: I’ll Be Home For Christmas